-For several years, legalization of cannabis is achieved only through public voting.
+For several years, the legalization of cannabis is achieved only through public voting.
 However, if this nationwide legalization experiment succeeds in the coming future.
 Then, it will become a live example for the whole world depicting the multitude of benefits that cannabis has to offer.

 What is your opinion about this historic moment?